Minerva Teichert: Conservation

+Ownership disputes

 In June 2021, Tim Teichert, a grandson of the artist and the executor of her estate, filed a lawsuit against the church in the Wyoming 3rd Judicial District court after he noticed three original Teichert paintings, Relief Society Quilting, Cast Your Nets on the Other Side, and Handcart Pioneers had been removed from the faith's meetinghouse in Cokeville, Wyoming.
 The Teichert estate alleged that during March or April 2020, while the building was closed and inaccessible to the public in consequence of the COVID-19 pandemic, the paintings had been replaced with prints of the same works by the Church History Department.
 Alan Johnson, director of the Church History Museum indicated the paintings had been removed at the direction of the church’s First Presidency as part of a series of removals of Teichert originals from various local meetinghouses ahead of an exhibition at the BYU Museum of Art.
 Johnson also pointed to the loss of an original Teichert painting in the 2010 Provo Tabernacle fire, which prompted a cataloging of original artworks in the church's possession.
 Noting the conditions and capabilities of local buildings and the large numbers of people who had access to them, Johnson noted that church leaders had instructed the Teichert paintings should be relocated to Church Headquarters.

 The removal of the three Cokeville paintings during the COVID-19 pandemic followed the 2014 removal of another Teichert painting, The Song of Quetzalcoatl (over which the estate did not claim copyright ownership), to the Star Valley Wyoming Temple over the family's objections.
 The Teichert estate said the artist had placed the paintings in the Cokeville meetinghouse in 1955 with the understanding they would remain there, and if they were ever removed, they would be returned to estate heirs.
 Members of the family said they had reached out to LDS apostle L. Tom Perry, (whose wife, Barbara Dayton Perry, grew up in Cokeville and whose father had served as one of Teichert's models for Christ).
 Perry reportedly visited with the Church Historian and Recorder, and subsequently assured the family the paintings would not be removed from the Cokeville chapel.
 The church, in turn, said Teichert had donated the art prior to her death.
-The matter is set for decision by jury trial in Wyoming federal court in September 2023.
+The matter was set for decision by jury trial in Wyoming federal court in September 2023.

 In a separate case, the Teichert estate filed a federal suit in January 2023 in the California Central District Court against the church, BYU, the BYU Museum of Art, Deseret Management Corporation, Desert Book Company, and Latter-day Home LLC.
 The suit claimed the defendants had each violated copyright by selling unauthorized reproductions of numerous Teichert artworks and profiting from unauthorized use of the artist's name and image.
 Representatives of the church and BYU claim they own both the disputed paintings and their copyrights.